-Psychology 255 Psychology of Advertising and Marketing Communications.
+√Psychology 255 Psychology of Advertising and Marketing Communications.
 3 hrs.; 3 cr.
-Prereq: Psychology 102

-Psychological analysis of messages communication through various media; the interplay between theories of motivation and the satisfaction and manipulation of human needs and desires.
+Prereq: Psychology 102 Psychological analysis of messages communication through various media; the interplay between theories of motivation and the satisfaction and manipulation of human needs and desires.
 Not offered on a regular basis.
 Availability to be determined by the department.

-Psychology 265.
+√Psychology 265.
 Introduction to Communication Disorders.
 3hrs.; 3 cr.
 Prereq: Psychology 102.

 A survey of the diagnosis and treatment of speech, language and hearing disorders resulting from physical and sensory impairments in children and adults.
+Not offered on a regular basis.
+Availability to be determined by the department.

-Psychology 280.
+√Psychology 280.
 Psychology of Geriatrics.
 3 hrs. ; 3 cr.
 Prereq: Psychology 102.